makerdao/mips/MIP75/MIP75.md

 Currently the process for getting cross-CU funds goes through the [Special Purpose Fund](https://mips.makerdao.com/mips/details/MIP55) which involves a 2-month period of uncertainty for anything beyond a trivial amount of cash.
 Additionally there's no process to discuss agreements with third parties and make decisions without disclosing sensitive information to the community.

 This MIP aims to provide a group of DAO-domain experts with the ability to transparently deploy cash in a timely manner.

+## Specification / Proposal Details

+### MIP75c1: Task Force Description

 Task Forces must maintain a log with explanations of all purchases for the DAO to be able to review unless this would break the confidentiality of an agreement in progress.
 In addition these Task Forces should be viewed as an expert resource the delegates can directly communicate with to reach advanced consensus before proposals are posted to the forum.

 This MIP is meant to be a practical first step to get the ball rolling and is not intended to be a long-term solution.
 As such it is intentionally designed to minimally disrupt the current MIP process, but instead to augment it with informal consensus guidelines.
 There are other more detailed attempts to organize the governance structure for the long haul.
 This should be viewed as a pragmatic, interim solution to be replaced by a more robust DAO/Core Unit/Delegate overhaul.